adedomin/independent-study/indep-study.md

 Browserify is a tool that takes CommonJS a step further.
 It takes all of these module require() calls, finds NodeJS specific library functions and reserved words, and creates a bundled JavaScript file, with all the polyfills and libraries required, in one source file that can be included using one \<script src="index.bundle.js"\>\</script\> tag.
 This completely revolutionized front-end web development as it allowed users to make modules that are truly platform independent.
-Combine this with browserify's transformation streams and one can convert and bundle NodeJS source to target other JavaScript engines like GJS--GNOME bindings for JavaScript.
+Combine this with browserify's transformation streams and one can convert and bundle NodeJS source to target other JavaScript engines like GJS--GNOME bindings for JavaScript[@browserify].

 The push to create portable JavaScript has evolved the language dramatically.
 It had also created a flood of tools and libraries that make it a suitable language to make an automation framework with, like Ansible.